Where the philosophy is the soul of Woodline Primary, the teaching and learning program is our brain.

 Characterisation of ‘the search’ that is essential for real learning.
 Students need to feel excited about the quest of learning.

 The curriculum encourages students to think for themselves, developing critical reasoning.
 Flexible and responsive, a significant distinguisher of the Woodline curriculum is the role that students play in creating curricular focus points based on their own interests.
 Characterised by questing, ‘the search’ is essential for real learning.
 Students engage when their curiosity is sparked, and they are feeling excited about the quest of learning.

 It focuses on aspects of learnable capacity, rather than fixed ability; where students are guided to focus on the ‘how’ rather than the ‘what’ of learning.
 The curriculum fosters intrinsic learning that is essential for our students to develop into self-actualising and self-motivated individuals.

 We know that physical activity boosts cognitive and mental health, which is why movement and exercise is built into our daily rhythm at Woodline.
 Borrowing loosely from methods such as the Pomodoro technique (focussed work periods of 25 minutes followed by a five minute break), we include short ‘bursts’ of activity (a fast-paced game, a yoga sequence, a dance session) after each 30-50 minute learning flow.
 Even these short periods of activity increase blood flow and oxygen to the learning and memory centres of the brain, which, research shows, helps boost mood, reduce stress and increase general cognitive function.

 And it’s fun.

-Structured physical activities such as team sports, hiking, archery and horse riding are options for year 3 (and up, from 2021 onwards) but with the younger grades, we focus on providing plenty of opportunity for unstructured activity: playing games, running, climbing trees, and building forts and bridges with the natural materials abundant on the school property.
+Structured physical activities such as team sports, hiking and horse riding are options for all students, but with the younger grades, we focus on providing plenty of opportunity for unstructured activity: playing games, running, climbing trees, and building forts and bridges with the natural materials abundant on the school property.